juspay/nixos-unified-template/README.md

 **Problem**: When using home-manager, `nix run` shows an error like: `error: opening lock file '/nix/var/nix/profiles/per-user/utkarsh.pandey1/profile.lock': No such file or directory`

 **Solution**: This is an instance of https://github.com/nix-community/home-manager/issues/4611.
 Run `sudo mkdir /nix/var/nix/profiles/per-user/$(whoami)/ && sudo chown $(whoami) /nix/var/nix/profiles/per-user/$(whoami)` and try again.

-## FAQ

-### `/nix/store` garbage collection

-By default, [home-manager] is configured to run garbage collection automatically every week.
-If your projects use nix-direnv, you don't have to worry about having to download the dependencies again while in a remote area with limited internet access ([see prominent features of nix-direnv](https://github.com/nix-community/nix-direnv#nix-direnv)).